Hadassah Women's Zionist Organization of America: The first years: Establishing healthcare in Palestine

 In 1913, Hadassah sent two nurses to Palestine, Rose Kaplan and Rae Landy.
 They set up a small public health station in Jerusalem to provide maternity care and treat trachoma, a dreaded eye disease rampant in the Middle East.
 The core of future Hadassah education programs emerged when Jessie Sampter founded The Hadassah School of Zionism in New York in 1915.
 The school required chapter leaders to take courses, instituted a correspondence course and inspires other Hadassah chapters to create their own Schools of Zionism.
 Sampter published "A Course in Zionism," a collection of facts, essays, and reading lists financed by prominent American Zionist, Judge Louis Brandeis.

 By 1916, Hadassah established the Palestine Purchasing and Supplies Department (later the Hadassah Supplies Bureau) to buy and ship items unavailable in the yishuv, the pre-state Jewish community in Palestine.
 Although Hadassah's first two nurses were compelled to return to America in 1915, the physicians with whom they had co-operated– Dr. Avraham Ticho and Dr. Helena Kagan – as well as the midwives and probationers were able to carry on their work.

 Hadassah established the American Zionist Medical Unit (AZMU) in 1918, which was composed of 45 doctors, nurses, dentists and sanitary engineers.
-The Unit was set up to combat the intolerable health conditions of postwar Palestine and to create permanent health and welfare programs.
+The sole female physician in the group was Sophie Rabinoff.
+The unit was set up to combat the intolerable health conditions of postwar Palestine and to create permanent health and welfare programs.
 From the beginning, it established a principle that it would serve all with equal care, regardless of race, creed, ethnicity or nationality.
 The AZMU helped to establish six hospitals in Palestine which were then turned over to municipal authorities.
-Led by Alice Seligsberg, the Unit sailed for Palestine in June, bringing desperately needed drugs, medical instruments and supplies, linen and clothing.
+Led by Alice Seligsberg, the unit sailed for Palestine in June, bringing desperately needed drugs, medical instruments and supplies, linen and clothing.
 That year, Hadassah also founded a nursing school to train local personnel and create a cadre of nurses.
-Over the next few years, the Unit, based in the old Rothschild Hospital in Jerusalem, initiated American-style health and welfare programs with intensive campaigns to wipe out malaria, cholera, trachoma and scalp diseases in many Jewish communities in the yishuv.
-The Unit organized a sanitation program and founded Hadassah hospitals in Jaffa, Tiberias, and Safed, as well as opened the Nurses Training School at the Rothschild Hospital in Jerusalem.
+Over the next few years, the unit, based in the old Rothschild Hospital in Jerusalem, initiated American-style health and welfare programs with intensive campaigns to wipe out malaria, cholera, trachoma and scalp diseases in many Jewish communities in the yishuv.
+The unit organized a sanitation program and founded Hadassah hospitals in Jaffa, Tiberias, and Safed, as well as opened the Nurses Training School at the Rothschild Hospital in Jerusalem.
 The first 22 young women graduated from Hadassah's Nurses' Training School in 1921.
-In 1924, the Unit's name is changed to Hadassah Medical Organization.
+In 1924, the unit's name is changed to Hadassah Medical Organization.